 The purpose of a Performance Evaluation Hearing is to provide the members of the DH-AAC with an appropriate forum in which to discuss a student's academic problems and provide an opportunity for direct discussions with the involved student.
-The consequence of the hearing may result in a recommendation to the Associate Dean for Predoctoral Education.
+The consequence of the hearing may be a recommendation to the Associate Dean for Predoctoral Education or the Dean, as appropriate.